 1. Grease and prepare a tray ready to pour your Jugu pak into.

 4. If your jaggery is in a block form, try and slice it into smaller chunks.
 Add the melted butter to the jaggery and heat this in the microwave for 2 minutes, stir and cook again for 2 minutes until all the jaggery is melted.
-Stir and add the roasted peanuts to the hot jaggery and mix.
+Stir and add the roasted peanuts nuts to the hot jaggery and mix.
 You can also add cashew and almonds to your jugu paak if you like.

 5. It starts to look and smell amazing now.
 Transfer it to the greased tray and spread it evenly using the back of your spoon.
-I garnished the peanut brittle with small chunks of sugar candy to give it a sweet crunch.

 6. Make the slices whist the Peanut brittle/jugu paak is hot.